The Robber Bride: Characters

+Zenia, whose surname is also not given, is a beautiful and manipulative woman of roughly the same age as the other three; almost nothing else is known of her, and possibly Zenia is not her real name.
+She provides a different account of her origins and motivations to each of the other women, tailored to most appeal to their sympathies, interests, and fears.
+To Tony, the historian with a macabre interest in war, she says her aristocratic family were dispossessed by the Russian Revolution and she was a child prostitute; to the romantic and bohemian Charis, she claims her mother was a Roma woman stoned to death by ignorant villagers; she tells Roz that she was a Jewish child smuggled out of Germany with assistance from Roz’s adored father.
+When she returns in 1990, she tells Tony she has information about the Supergun affair, Charis that she has AIDS, and Roz that she is buying drugs from Roz’s son Larry, all of which proves to be false.
+She also tells Tony that she faked her death in Lebanon to conceal her black market arms trading, Charis that Billy left because he became an informant for the FBI, and Roz that Mitch tried to kill her when she attempted to leave him, which cannot be verified, though all of the women believe she is lying.
+After her death, she is found to have been involved in dealing heroin and to have overdosed on it before falling from her hotel balcony, leaving it unclear whether her death was an accident, a suicide, or a homicide.

 Themes

 The novel, like many other works by Atwood, deals with power struggles between men and women, while also being a meditation on the nature of female friendship, power and trust.
 Zenia's character can be read as either the ultimate self-empowered woman—a traitor who abuses sisterhood—or a self-interested mercenary who cunningly uses the "war between the sexes" to further her interests.
 One interpretation posits Zenia as a kind of guardian angel to the women, saving them from unworthy men.
 This proposition comes as the conclusion of Atwood's later short story, "I Dream of Zenia with the Bright Red Teeth", which features the same characters.

 Canadian literary critic Brian Busby wrote in his book Character Parts: Who's Really Who in Canlit that the character of Zenia was based on journalist Barbara Amiel.

 Awards

 The novel was co-winner, with Jane Urquhart's Away, of the 1993 Trillium Book Award, and was shortlisted for the Governor General's Award for English-language fiction at the 1994 Governor General's Awards.